-The cordon tradition was passed down as "Thomery-Cordon" from a French village of the same name near Fontainebleau / Paris.
-Outstanding table grapes were grown in this way from quality grapevines.
+This cordon method was passed down as "Thomery-Cordon" from its French village namesake near Fontainebleau / Paris.
+Exceptional table grapes were grown in this way from quality (Gutedel/Chasselas) grapevines.
 The photos shown here were taken mostly in the east German region of Saale-Unstrut.

-Wire rope systems and wooden espaliers.
-Usually a vertical wire rope to guide the vine upwards, and 2 - 4 horizontal wire ropes (spaced 25 - 35 cm apart).
-The cordons or arms are tied to the lowest wire rope; from there the new shoots grow each year into to several superimposed tversand interlock with their tendrils.
-Shoots which are not entangled with others are either tucked behind the wires or tied to them.
+Wire rope systems and wooden espaliers are both fitting here.
+As a rule, a single vertical wire rope to guide the vine upwards with 2 - 4 horizontal wire ropes (spaced 25 - 35 cm apart) is sufficient.
+The arms are tied to the lowest wire rope, from where the shoots then grow each year into several new tiers, one above the other, and interlock with their tendrils.
+If not all the shoots hook on themselves, they can be tucked behind the wires or tied.

 For the training procedure, refer to the illustrations below.
 On the horizontal arms (cordons), branches are developed at intervals of 15-20 cm.
 If these branches are developed *only* on the upper part of a single side (via buds every 2 to 4 eyes - 'cordon cut'), the whole arm will be more productive, robust, and longer-living, since the flow of sap will only be slowed down in the upper half of the arm.
 The canes later undergo pruning, usually spur pruning or, if some fail, rod pruning; for some special varieties and for very high yields- also cane pruning.
 If necessary, additional summer pruning.